 Fibroids are often described based upon their location with the uterus –

-Subserous fibroids are located beneath the serosa (lining membrane on the outside of uterus).
-They appear localized on the outer surface of uterus or may be attached to the outer surface by a pedicle.
+Subserous fibroids are located beneath the serosa (lining membrane on the outside of the uterus).
+They appear localized on the outer surface of the uterus or may be attached to the outer surface by a pedicle.

 Most of them are asymptomatic particularly when small, but can grow and give a variety of symptoms depending upon the location and size like-heavy and painful periods, urinary frequency, urgency or retention, abdominal discomfort or bloating, painful defecation, backache and in some cases, infertility.
-During pregnancy they may cause miscarriage, bleeding, and premature labor or interfere with the position of fetus.
+During pregnancy, they may cause miscarriage, bleeding, and premature labor or interfere with the position of the fetus.
 Large fibroids may distort or block the fallopian tubes.